History of scuba diving: US history

 In the 1970s, cave diving greatly increased in popularity among divers in the United States.
 However, there were very few experienced cave divers and almost no formal classes to handle the surge in interest.
 The result was a large number of divers trying to cave dive without any formal training.
 This resulted in more than 100 fatalities over the course of the decade.
 The state of Florida came close to banning SCUBA diving around the cave entrances.
 The cave diving organizations responded to the problem by creating training programs and certifying instructors, in addition to other measures to try to prevent these fatalities.
 This included posting signs, adding no-lights rules, and other enforcements.

 The cave diving pioneer Sheck Exley explored many underwater cave systems in Florida, and elsewhere in the US and the rest of the world.
 On 6 February 1974, Exley became the first chairman of the Cave Diving Section of the National Speleological Society.

 Since the 1980s, cave diving education has greatly reduced diver fatalities, and it is now uncommon for a certified cave diver to die in an underwater cave.
 Also in the 1980s, refinements were made to the equipment used for cave diving, most importantly better lights with smaller batteries.
 In the 1990s, cave diving equipment configurations became more standardized, due mostly to the adaptation and popularization of the backplate and wing based "Hogarthian Rig", developed in North Florida, which keeps equipment configurations simple and streamlined.

-Documentary films made by Wesley C. Skiles and Jill Heinerth have contributed to the increasing popularity of cave diving in the early 21st century.
+Documentary films made by Wesley C. Skiles, Jill Heinerth and others, have contributed to the increasing popularity of cave diving in the early 21st century.